harmanbrar7/Compound-Interest-Calculator/README.md

 # Compound-Interest-Calculator
 React w/ TailwindCSS Responsive Compound Interest Calculator

+All the main files are in the 'src' folder.

 Ran on VS Code, the following links will help with setup + images/font customization React Docs (Install TailwindCSS with Vite) - https://tailwindcss.com/docs/guides/vite